 Frequently Asked Questions

-I don't have a background in Therapeutic Recreation (TR).
+I don't have a background in recreational therapy (RT).
 Will that be a problem in applying?

 No. In fact many students in the master's program are admitted with wide ranging academic and employment backgrounds, including degrees in psychology, special education, communications, accounting, and child and family studies.